Webstrates/Webstrates/README.md

 DOM events
 ----------
-The user may subscribe to certain events triggered by Webstrates using `webstrates.on(event, function)`.
+The user may subscribe to certain events triggered by Webstrates using `webstrate.on(event, function)`.
 When an event occurs, the attached function will be triggered with potential arguments.

 ### Trigger event when a webstrate has finished loading